-Different words, same language: peace
+Different words, same language: Peace

 The campaign is supported by UNESCO, UNOCA (United Nations Office in Central Africa) and UN System in Gabon.

-Speaking on the occasion of the launching ceremony, Mr. Abdoulaye Bathily, Special Representative of UN General Secretary in Central Africa, has reminded participants of an important resolution, adopted in December 2015 by the UN Security Council.
+In his speech on the occasion of the launching ceremony, Mr. Abdoulaye Bathily, Special Representative of UN General Secretary in Central Africa, has reminded participants of an important resolution, adopted in December 2015 by the UN Security Council.
 The resolution highlights "young men and women role in the realization of peace and the fight against all forms of violence" and recognizes "the imperative necessity to mobilize young artisans of peace for the promotion of peace and fight against extremism".

 The campaign benefitted from artistic contribution of Annie-Florence Batchiellilys, a Gabonese singer and song writer.
 The official song "Donnons la paix (Let's give peace)" of the initiative was written by her with youth.